-But here’s the catch: To qualify for the $0 annual fee, you’ll need to have an HSBC Premier checking account and maintain a whopping $75,000 in combined U.S. personal deposit and investment balances or have recurring direct deposits of at least $5,000 a month, or hold a mortgage with an original balance of over $500,000.
+But here’s the catch: To qualify for the $0 annual fee, you’ll need to have an HSBC Premier checking account and maintain a whopping $75,000 in combined U.S. personal deposit and investment balance, have recurring direct deposits of at least $5,000 a month, or hold a mortgage with an original balance of over $500,000.
 If you no longer meet one of those requirements, you’ll pay a $50 monthly maintenance fee on the checking account, plus a $95 annual fee on the HSBC Premier World Mastercard® credit card going forward.
 But if you love travel, have an HSBC Premier bank account and can maintain that kind of balance, this card could be a good fit for you.

 How we picked these cards

 To choose the best credit card for each category, we reviewed all the credit cards offered by HSBC Bank and identified which ones offered the most valuable rewards or features in each category.
 These are meant to fit different spending profiles or cardholder needs.

 We also considered card requirements.
-For example, four of HSBC’s seven credit cards require you to hold an account with the bank to apply.
+For example, some HSBC credit cards require you to hold an account with the bank to apply.
 That may be restrictive for those who don’t have an HSBC checking account or can’t maintain the minimum balance or monthly direct deposits required.
 Then, we compared the cards’ fees and interest rates, noting where they offer an intro APR for purchases and balance transfers, charge an annual fee or carry a balance transfer fee or foreign transaction fee.